bytefish/bytefish.de/blog/odata_openapi_kiota_client_generation.md

 ## Next steps ##

-[Get kiota](https://aka.ms/get/kiota) and try it for yourself!
-It also features commands to search for public APIs we did not explore this time.
-Provides filtering capabilities when generating the client, and supports many languages!
+You can read more about Kiota at [https://aka.ms/get/kiota](https://aka.ms/get/kiota).
+It also features commands to search for public APIs, provides filtering capabilities when generating the client, and supports more languages like Go, Python, TypeScript, ... to name a few.